Many-Body physics at and out-of equilibrium

 Modena (Italy), 2025, 19-23 May

-This school is designed for researchers interested in advanced computational methods for studying light- matter interactions, crucial for optoelectronic devices, quantum computing, and energy applications.
+This school was designed for researchers interested in advanced computational methods for studying light- matter interactions, crucial for optoelectronic devices, quantum computing, and energy applications.

-Participants will receive introductory and advanced lectures on many-body perturbation theory, covering topics such as the GW approximation, Bethe-Salpeter equation, non-linear optics, and recent algorithmic advances for 2D systems and metals.
+Participants received introductory and advanced lectures on many-body perturbation theory, covering topics such as the GW approximation, Bethe-Salpeter equation, non-linear optics, and recent algorithmic advances for 2D systems and metals.

-Hands-on sessions will focus on practical simulations using the YAMBO code within a high-performance computing environment, including GPU-accelerated machines.
-Additionally, participants will learn Python-based post-processing and data analysis with YamboPy.
+Hands-on sessions focused on practical simulations using the YAMBO code within a high-performance computing environment, including GPU-accelerated machines.
+Additionally, participants learned Python-based post-processing and data analysis with YamboPy.

 YAMBO